helloabunai/ScaleHD/src/docs/OutputHierarchy.rst

 InstanceReport is the 'main' report output from ScaleHD, and displays allele genotypes and relevant statistics, data characteristics and errors (where applicable).
 A detailed explanation of what each of the attributes/flags in this file explains, please see :ref:`sect_definitions`.

 UtilisedConfiguration is a literal copy of the ScaleHD configuration file specified as input by the user when the job was launched.

+In addition to this, each stage of the ScaleHD pipeline will have a respective output folder with relevent data within:

+ * SeqQC -- containing FastQC reports and any trimming reports
+ * Align -- containing aligned reads (in *.SAM format), an alignment report and alignment statistics.
+These files are present for both FW and RV data.
+ * Predict -- containing a genotype graph PDF, reports on each allele's genotype (and associated flags), as well as a penalties log for each allele (stating what was deducted from each allele during confidence calculation).